 When we speak Spanish, it is truly important to use the right gender of nouns, even more than what you might expect.
-In this lesson, we will study some words that can be confusing because of their gender.
-As we will soon see, we must use them carefully as their meaning will change radically under specific conditions.
-Comencemos…
+In this lesson, we will explain how grammatical gender changes the meaning of some Spanish words.
+As we will soon see, we must use them carefully, as their meaning will change radically under specific conditions.
+Let’s start…

 Introductory video: 10 Confusing Spanish Words

 First, we will ask you to watch a short video with some of the words that we will be covering in the lesson.
-Pay attention to the way the words are pronounced and how their meaning changes based on the words ending.
+Pay attention to the way the words are pronounced and how their meaning changes based on each word’s ending.

-Now we will discuss a little more about the examples in the video and introduce a few other words whose meaning change with gender.
+Now, we will discuss a little more about the examples in the video and introduce a few other words whose meaning change with gender.
 If you watched the video, then this will be familiar and easy to follow.
 Here is a collection of pictures showing how some Spanish words change their meaning depending on the definite or indefinite article that goes with them:

 La cometa/ El cometa